OBJECTIVES AND BENEFITS OF RURAL TRAVEL HUBS

 Rural Travel Hubs are small flexible transport interchanges at key locations in South Cambridgeshire, allowing more people to access sustainable transport networks.

-Rural Travel Hubs aim to reduce the levels of private car journeys into Cambridge from the surrounding villages by providing sustainable transport options and also provide connections between neighbouring villages and towns.
+They aim to reduce the levels of private car journeys between Cambridge and the surrounding villages by providing sustainable transport options and enabling connections between neighbouring villages and towns.

-By connecting people and promoting greener, cleaner travel, we want to nurture strong and vibrant communities across Cambridge and South Cambridgeshire.
+We want to nurture strong and vibrant communities across Cambridge and South Cambridgeshire by connecting people and promoting greener, cleaner travel.

 BACKGROUND AND TIMELINE